 * Province: Madrid

-Madrid is the most populous city in Spain where more than 3,200,000 people live although its metropolitan area has a population of more than 6,500,000 inhabitants; it is the third most populous city in the European Union, behind Berlin and London.
+Madrid is the most populous city in Spain where more than 3,200,000 people live although its metropolitan area has a population of more than 6,500,000; it is the third most populous city in the European Union, behind Berlin and London.

-I love staying near Puerta del Sol, one of the most popular squares in Madrid where the two emblems of the city are located, the “Bear and the Madroño” symbol of Madrid and usual meeting point of the locals, and the tile that represents the “Kilometer Zero” of the Spanish roads and that if you step on it, you will surely return to Madrid!
+I love staying near Puerta del Sol, one of the most popular squares in Madrid where the two emblems of the city are located, the “Bear and the Madroño” symbol of Madrid and usual meeting point of the locals, and the tile that represents the “Kilometer Zero” of the Spanish roads, we say that if you step on it, you will surely return to Madrid!

-In our Wine Tours from Madrid to Ribera del Duero we explain that many of the Madrid squares there is a king on horseback, in the Puerta del Sol we have Carlos III and a few meters from the Plaza del Sol is the Plaza Mayor, ordered to be built by Felipe II in the 16th century with a hectare of surface and 237 balconies, one of the largest in the country, and with the statue of Philip III on horseback.
-Here stands out the Arco de Cuchilleros, one of its 9 access doors, the Bakery House of 1,590, and this square is always very crowded, especially because next to it there are many of the best places in Madrid to eat tapas.
+In our Wine Tours from Madrid to Ribera del Duero you will learn that in many of the Madrid squares there is a king on horseback.
+In the Puerta del Sol we have Carlos III and next to it is the Plaza Mayor, ordered to be built by Felipe II in the 16th century with a hectare of surface and 237 balconies, one of the largest in the country, and with the statue of Philip III on horseback.

-You can not miss the Royal Palace, National Heritage of Spain, commissioned to build by Felipe V and was built between the eighteenth and nineteenth centuries and is the largest in Western Europe.
+You cannot miss the Royal Palace, National Heritage of Spain, commissioned by Felipe V and was built between the 18th and 19th centuries being the largest in Western Europe.
 It has 135,000 square meters and 3,418 rooms, but it is only used for official ceremonies, since the current kings have another residence in Madrid.

-In our Wine Tours from Madrid to Ribera del Duero we recommend some really “like a native” meals you have to do it in one of its multiple terraces and enjoy the most authentic tapas in Madrid, the squid sandwiches with a “cañita” (normally tap beer), I also recommend walking through its alleys surrounded by sculptures and churches, and entering the San Miguel Market, one of my favorite places to go for tapas and built in the early twentieth century, where its large windows combine perfectly with its Metal structure and traditional Arab roof tiles.
+In our Wine Tours from Madrid to Ribera del Duero we recommend some really “like a native” meals.
+Enjoy the most authentic tapas in Madrid in one of its multiple terraces, such as the squid sandwiches with a “caña” (normally tap beer).
+I also recommend walking through its alleys surrounded by sculptures and churches, and entering the San Miguel Market, one of my favorite places to go for tapas and built in the early 20th century, where its large windows combine perfectly with its metal structure and traditional Arab roof tiles.

-Strolling along the Paseo del Prado is a delight, it is the historic avenue with gardens and forests of the year 1,570.
+Strolling along the Paseo del Prado is a delight, it is an historic avenue with gardens and forests from 1570.
 The Fountain of Neptune, next to the Plaza de la Cibeles, the Fountain of Apollo and the Puerta de Alcalá make up the sculptural hall of the Prado, open-air masterpieces inspired by Greco-Roman mythology.

-Another place where I love to walk is what we call “Manhattan of Madrid”, the Retiro Park, with 125 hectares and more than 15,000 trees began to be built in the seventeenth century.
-Here the people of Madrid play sports, and they meet as a family almost every day.
-It has several gardens but the most important is that of Cecilio Rodriguez where fountains, pergolas and ponds, remember the Hispanic-Muslim art along with beautiful peacocks
+Another place where I love to walk is what we call “Manhattan of Madrid”, the Retiro Park, with 125 hectares and more than 15,000 trees began to be built in the 17th century.
+Here the people of Madrid play sports and they meet as a family almost every day.
+It has several gardens but the most important is that of Cecilio Rodriguez where fountains, pergolas and ponds, remind us of the Hispanic-Muslim art.

-Many travelers from all over the world visit this amazing city and make one of our Wine Tours from Madrid to Ribera del Duero.
+Many travelers from all over the world visit this amazing city and take one of our Wine Tours from Madrid to Ribera del Duero.